artursilvano/WordsGame/README.md

 ## Game Description

-In WordsGame, letters are randomly drawn and displayed at fixed intervals.
+In WordGame, letters are randomly drawn and displayed at fixed intervals.
 Players (each running in their own console) try to form valid words using the visible letters.
 Valid words score points and remove the used letters; invalid attempts incur penalties.
 The game supports up to 20 concurrent players (human or bot) and ends automatically when only one player remains.

 The project explores:
 - **Named Pipes** for inter-process communication.